The online etymology dictionary provides the following history of the word, WANT.

 When we are consistently in the advanced state of I Can the calling of our soul to fulfill its purpose becomes increasingly insistent.

-We are learning how to take the reigns from our I Wants and give them to our I Am.
+We are learning how to take the reigns from our I Wants and give them over to our I Am.